-I’ll start with a promising rat study that observed the effects of B12 supplementation on brain development & functioning during pregnancy.
-After dividing a group of pregnant rats into 3 groups: 1) Control, 2) B12 Supplementation, 3) B12 + Omega-3 Supplementation–the researchers recorded brain BDNF & DHA levels in pups at birth to determine the importance of B12 on brain development.
+I’ll start with a promising rat study that observed the effects of B12 supplementation on brain development and functioning during pregnancy.
+After dividing a group of pregnant rats into 3 groups: 1) Control, 2) B12 Supplementation, 3) B12 + Omega-3 Supplementation–the researchers recorded brain BDNF and DHA levels in pups at birth to determine the importance of B12 on brain development.
 The findings: “omega-3 fatty acid and vitamin B12 enriched diet may exert beneficial effects on synaptic plasticity and cognition, which may prove beneficial for mental health, particularly in preventing neurocognitive disorders.”

 Help With cognitive decline in mild cognitive impairment (MCI) patients

 In this study, B12 (combined with B6 + folic acid) or placebo was administered to 266 MCI patients every day for 2 years straight.
-In the B vitamins group, homocysteine (which impairs cerebral bloodflow) was reduced by 30% when compared to placebo, and executive function & episodic/semantic memory also improved.
+In the B vitamins group, homocysteine (which impairs cerebral bloodflow) was reduced by 30% when compared to placebo, and executive function and episodic/semantic memory also improved.
 Additionally, dementia rating scores were improved in patients who had initially high homocysteine levels.

 Mark cognitive health among older individuals and people with autism or schizophrenia

-Post-mortem brain samples of 12 autistic subjects & 9 schizophrenic subjects were analyzed for B12 vitamin levels and compared with 43 subjects of various ages, who served as a control.
+Post-mortem brain samples of 12 autistic subjects and 9 schizophrenic subjects were analyzed for B12 vitamin levels and compared with 43 subjects of various ages, who served as a control.
 Of this control group, B12 levels were significantly lower in subjects aged 60 years or older.
-On the other hand, the autistic & schizophrenic samples were found to have B12 levels that were three times lower than their age-matched controls.
+On the other hand, the autistic and schizophrenic samples were found to have B12 levels that were three times lower than their age-matched controls.

 Fail to improve cognitive function under mild B12-deficient conditions